helins/void.cljc/README.md

 ```

 Each leaf has two paths, one "horizontal" and one "vertical" (borrowing
 vocabulary from the litterature).
-We shall rather talk - respectively - about
+We shall rather talk (respectively) about
 `ranks` providing a notion of time and a `path` providing a notion of space.

 Thus, `'leaf-1` is said to be located at `[:a :b]` and ranked at `[0 1]`.